mathisfchx/pWEB_game/README.md

 ### THE CODE
 The main part of the work is in Assets/Game/Scripts,Prefab, And Scene
-But if you just want to play you can just download the executable (it's coming)
+But if you just want to play you can just download the executable in the release section.
+If you want to play on the aws server, call someone from the team.

 ### THE TEAM
 Alexandre Rodriguez, Nathan Bottet, Mathis Faucheux, Pakinam Tarek, Gaspard Michel, Dejv Marku, Eigis Misku, Nael Bounia